alexle/alexle.github.com/posts/chicago-marathon-recap.markdown

 Unfortunately, the weather turned out as predicted.
 14-17 mi/hr winds.
 A bit of chill in the morning, then warming to mid 70's rapidly.
 The Event Alert System level was YELLOW, which basically meant racing conditions were not ideal and to be careful.

 I found the 3:50 pace group in my corral and we bonded instantly.
 We made jokes.
 Shared nervous smiles.
-Talked about running and the weather.
 We all had a common goal, which united us in a strange way.

 ##Miles 0 - 3.1 (8:45 min/mi)##